-If you are like me and you run a graphic design studio or a home-based business, then you’ll find that working from home has many benefits.
+If you are like me and you run a web design studio or a home-based business, then you’ll find that working from home has many benefits.
 There are no set working hours.
 You can pretty much take a vacation when you feel like it.
 And if you want to take the day off, you don’t need to clear it with your boss.

 1. When you wake up

 After laying flat for 8 hours, your body can sometimes feel stiff, sluggish and dehydrated.
-So stay healthy and kick-start your day be drinking a large glass of water, preferably at room temperature.
+So stay healthy and kick-start your day by drinking a large glass of water, preferably at room temperature.

 You can go one step further and add lemon to your drink which has even more health benefits.
 You can read more about powering up with lemon water via Dr Axe

-2. Start the day with a healthy breakfast
+2. Stay healthy with a power breakfast

 Whether you work in an office or at home, it’s really important to get a good start to the day in the form of a hearty breakfast.

 One of the best things you can eat is the common egg.
-Mix in some healthy turkey bacon, avocado, red pepper, spring onions and chilli, and you can pretty much say goodbye to those mid-miring munchies.
+Mix in some healthy turkey bacon, avocado, red pepper, spring onions, and chilli, and you can pretty much say goodbye to those mid-miring munchies.

 Whole rolled oats are great too.
 Mixed with milk, pomegranate seeds, blueberries and a sprinkle of sunflower seeds.
 No chance of a tea and cake break after that!

-3. Limit your working day
+3. Limit your working hours

-But don’t forget, you aren’t a machine so don’t over do it.
+But don’t forget, you aren’t a machine so don’t overdo it.
 Take regular breaks, have a lunch hour and finish work at a reasonable time.

-It’s definitely worth setting some boundaries for yourself:
+It’s worth setting some boundaries for yourself:

 - Don’t work weekends unless you have to.